IzzyLeech/Moto-Junkie/README.md

 # Wireframes

-I used Balsamic to create wireframes for my Website.I design wireframes for desktop design, tablet design and mobile design.
-Each wireframes is linked below.
+I used Balsamic to create wireframes for my Website.
+I design wireframes for desktop design, tablet design ,and mobile design.
+Each wireframe is linked below.

 ### [Desktop Wireframe](wireframe/hitting%20the%20apex%20Desktop.bmpr)
 ### [Tablet Wireframe](wireframe/hitting%20the%20apex%20Tablet.bmpr)